A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Transverse Momentum Distributions of Hadrons

-we calculate the pion distribution for $0<p_T<20$ GeV/c and obtain the different components shown in Fig.\ 9 by different line types, although only the region $p_T>1$ GeV/c is reliable.
-Their sum in black-cross line agrees with data from ALICE \cite{kslambda} very well for $p_T>1$ GeV/c.
-The solid black line includes what we cannot calculate and is put in by hand to raise the distribution to fit the data at $p_T<1$ GeV/c.
-We note that $\rm TS$ is larger than $\rm TT$ for $p_T>1$ GeV/c.
-The total goes below the data points at $p_T>15$ GeV/c.
-Some further adjustment of $\gamma_g(q)$ at very high $q$ can repair that deficiency by raising $\rm SS^{1j}$ there, but that much fine tuning is not our interest here since our focus is on the interplay among the different components at low and intermediate $p_T$.
-The 2-jet component $\rm SS^{2j}$ is too small to be significant; nevertheless, it is interesting to observe that $\rm SS^{2j}$ has very nearly the same magnitude as $\rm SS^{1j}$ at $p_T\approx2.5$ GeV/c.
-That is not the situation at RHIC, as can be seen in Fig.\ 17 in Appendix A, where $\rm SS^{2j}$ is much less than $\rm SS^{1j}$ at all $p_T$.
-The difference owes its origin to the relative sizes of $\mathcal{S}(p_1)$ shown in Fig.\ 6(a) and (b).
-Since recombination is dominated by shower partons in the dense region, i.e., at low $p_1$, two such partons from nearby jets can contribute as much as from a single jet.
+In Fig.\ 7 we show the results of our calculation of the pion distribution for $0<p_T<20$ GeV/c, exhibiting the different components by different line types.
+The black line with black crosses is the sum of all four components without resonances and agrees with data from ALICE \cite{kslambda} very well for $p_T>2.5$ GeV/c.
+The addition of the $u(\pt)$ term in Eq.\ (\ref{612}) to account for the resonances results in the solid black line that is in perfect agreement with the data for all \ppt; that term is \bq u(p_T)=3.95\times e^{-p_T/0.45}. \eq The total goes below the data points at $p_T>18$ GeV/c.
+Some further adjustment of $\gamma_g(q)$ at very high $q$ can repair that deficiency by raising $\rm SS^{1j}$ there, but that much fine tuning is not our interest here, since our focus is on the interplay among the different components at low and intermediate $p_T$.

-Without changing any parameter we calculate the proton distribution that is shown in Fig.\ 10.
-It also agrees with the data \cite{kslambda} extremely well.
-Note that $\rm TTS$, $\rm TSS^{1j}$ , $\rm TSS^{2j}$ and $\rm SSS^{1j}$ components are all of similar magnitudes at $p_T\approx6$ GeV/c; together they lift the total to meet the data points.
+Without changing any parameter we calculate the proton distribution that is shown in Fig.\ 8.
+It also agrees with the data \cite{Adam:2015kca} extremely well.
+Note that $\rm TTT$, $\rm TTS$, $\rm TSS^{1j}$ and $\rm SSS^{1j}$ components are all of similar magnitudes at $p_T\approx6$ GeV/c; together they lift the total to meet the data points.
 That is a feature that is unique among the hadronization models.
-As with the pion distribution, $\rm TTS$ is larger than $\rm TTT$ for $p_T>1$ GeV/c, demonstrating again that the soft shower partons play an important role at low $p_T$.
-Furthermore, one sees that $\rm SSS^{2j}\approx SSS^{1j}$ around $p_T\approx 3$ GeV/c just as $\rm SS^{2j}\approx SS^{1j}$ for pions, although they are all much less than $\rm TTS$ and $\rm TS$, respectively.
+It demonstrates the importance of minijets in the intermediate \ppt\ region.